-Pain and Suffering: Victims of brain injuries may be eligible to pursue monetary damages for any lasting physical or emotional pain, such as brain damage or amnesia.
+- Pain and Suffering: Victims of brain injuries may be eligible to pursue monetary damages for any lasting physical or emotional pain, such as brain damage or amnesia.

-Loss of Life’s Enjoyment: In a successful brain injury lawsuit, the plaintiff may also be entitled to compensation for their inability to participate in activities that they once enjoyed.
+- Loss of Life’s Enjoyment: In a successful brain injury lawsuit, the plaintiff may also be entitled to compensation for their inability to participate in activities that they once enjoyed.

-Wrongful Death: When a brain injury proves to be fatal, the victims’ family may be able to file a wrongful death lawsuit.
-In these cases, the family may be able to pursue compensation for any financial damages, such as funeral costs or lost wages, resulting from their loved one’s death.
+- Wrongful Death: When a brain injury is fatal, the victims’ family may be able to file a wrongful death lawsuit.
+In these cases, the family can pursue compensation for any financial damages, such as funeral costs or lost wages, resulting from their loved one’s death.